SiddharthBro/todo-app/Readme.md

-# To-Do App (DOM & Events)
+# To-Do App with Local Storage

-A simple dynamic To-Do application built using pure JavaScript.
+A dynamic To-Do application built using pure JavaScript.

 ## Features
-- Add tasks dynamically using DOM
+- Add tasks using DOM manipulation
 - Event handling (click & keyboard)
-- Input validation
+- Tasks saved in localStorage
-- No external libraries
+- Data persists after page refresh

 ## How to Run
 Open index.html in any browser.